 This presents a real challenge for legal counsel or others responsible for managing information, compliance or intellectual property.
 Many may struggle to find the balance between delivering fast access to content and ensuring proper permissions are in place to support the compliant collaboration necessary to drive innovation.

-This 18 January 2022, join me for an engaging webcast, The Intersection of Content Access and Global Compliance – What expanding R&D Companies Need to Know with Sun Chemical Corporation’s Senior IP Counsel Howard Lee.
-In this session, he will address common information challenges, and showcase how his global chemical company is providing R&D employees around the world with streamlined access to the published content they value most, while seamlessly facilitating copyright compliance.
+CCC recently hosted Sun Chemical Corporation’s Senior IP Counsel Howard Lee for an engaging webcast, The Intersection of Content Access and Global Compliance – What expanding R&D Companies Need to Know.
+In this session, he addressed common information challenges, and showcased how his global chemical company is providing R&D employees around the world with streamlined access to the published content they value most, while seamlessly facilitating copyright compliance.

-Howard will also discuss important tips for managing content and compliance as your company grows through mergers and acquisitions, demonstrating the ROI of your content investments to internal stakeholders, and more.
+Howard also discussed important tips for managing content and compliance as your company grows through mergers and acquisitions, demonstrating the ROI of your content investments to internal stakeholders, and more.
+Click here to access the complete webcast recording.

 Howard Lee is Senior IP Counsel and is responsible for managing the global IP assets for Sun Chemical.
 A chemist/biochemist by training, Howard is a former Army officer and his work experiences include being a production supervisor with Merck, a primary examiner with the USPTO, and a patent agent and associate in private practice.
 His in-house experiences prior to Sun Chemical include stints as Senior Patent Counsel for Colgate-Palmolive and Senior IP Counsel for Cristal USA.